xrdocs/8000/_tutorials/cisco-8000-port-assignment.md

 | Hu0/0/0/13 | 0/3/7         | Hu0/0/0/27 | 0/1/3         |            |               |

 ### Cisco 8711-32FH-M
 Cisco 8711-32FH-M is made of a single P100 NPU.
-This system can support 16 ports of QSFP-DD800 and 16 ports of QSFPDD-400.
+This system has 16 ports of QSFP-DD800 and 16 ports of QSFPDD-400.
 Cisco 8700 products embody this cutting-edge innovation of the 8000 portfolio, offering advanced features engineered for seamless integration and scalability.

 ![8711-32FH-M.png]({{site.baseurl}}/images/8711-32FH-M.png){: .full}